yihui-lai/BPHNano/README.md

 # nanoAOD producer customized for BPH analysis

-The focus is on B -> J/Psi X analyses.
+The focus is on B -> mumu X analyses.

 ## Getting started